Mikkey-the-turtle/DARTS_v0.1/README.md

-After adding variable DARTS(export DARTS="/way/to/DARTS/scripts") showing the path to scripts folder, DARTS can be run in the command line by: sh DARTS/starting_DARTS_from_splitting.sh
+After adding variable DARTS(export DARTS="/way/to/DARTS/scripts") showing the path to scripts folder, DARTS can be run in the command line by: sh DARTS/main_DARTS.sh
-The same situation will be for all scripts in the same folder - they can be started using "sh/python DARTS/%script_name.sh/py".
+The same situation will be for all scripts in the same folder - they can be started using "sh DARTS/%script_name.sh", or "python DARTS/intermediate_scripts/%script_name.py" for untermediate scripts.

 Here are the main DARTS scripts to deal with and how to run them.

-1. starting_DARTS_from_splitting.sh
+1. main_DARTS.sh

 The main DARTS script produces all the pipelinedescribed in the issue.
 It provokes the test of genome assembly splitting being necessary,splits, if needed, then starts